Wishing all our friends peace and joy at Christmas

 This 'hobby' website provides an overview of the Malvern Hills area of the UK, for friends and visitors, including some suggestions for how to get here, where to stay, and what to see.

-In the past, these pages have also been used to practise our website development skills and store miscellaneous snippets of information which can be navigated by clicking the 'Other Resources' button above.
+There is also some additional information which can be navigated by clicking the 'Other Resources' button above.
 There are, for example, pages that reflect on life from a retired person's point of view, about safety in the home, and researching your family history.

 Our expanding 'History Section' contains short stories about bygone Malvern.
 See, for example, our feature about the Victorian 'mock gothic' houses in Abbey Road and the story about the Victorian 'water cure' Doctors of Great Malvern.
 We hope these will be, at least to some extent, of educational value.